Coarse-Grained Boltzmann Generators: Experiments

 \subsection{Effect of Coarse-Graining Resolution on Accuracy and Efficiency}

-We next examine how the choice of CG resolution affects both modeling accuracy and computational efficiency.
-To this end, we consider a coarser representation of alanine dipeptide, the Core Beta mapping (Fig.~\ref{fig:ala2_6beads}a).
+We next examine how the choice of CG resolution affects both sampling quality and computational efficiency.
+To this end, we consider a coarser Core Beta mapping for alanine dipeptide (Fig.~\ref{fig:ala2_joint}f) and tripeptide (Fig.~\ref{fig:ala3_cb_app}a).
+Despite the reduced resolution, CG-BGs trained with the Core Beta mapping remain capable of recovering equilibrium statistics after reweighting (Fig.~\ref{fig:ala2_joint}h,~\ref{fig:ala2_joint}j and Fig.~\ref{fig:ala3_cb_app}c), with quantitative metrics reported in Tab.~\ref{tab:alanine_results} and Tab.~\ref{tab:ala3_ala6_results}.

-Despite the reduced resolution, CG-BGs trained with the Core Beta mapping remain capable of recovering equilibrium statistics after reweighting (Fig.~\ref{fig:ala2_6beads}c–d and Fig.~\ref{fig:ala2_rama_6beads}), with quantitative metrics reported in Tab.~\ref{tab:alanine_results}.
-While performance remains strong for alanine dipeptide, coarser mappings are known to induce a gradual loss of accuracy for more complex systems~\cite{gorlich2025mapping}.
-This degradation arises from increased degeneracy in the CG representation.
+Compared to the Heavy Atom mapping, the lower-dimensional Core Beta representation generally yields higher ESS, indicating improved overlap between the flow proposal and the target distribution.
+This is expected, as generative modeling and importance sampling become easier in lower-dimensional spaces.
+Nevertheless, after reweighting, the resulting equilibrium statistics are generally less accurate than those obtained with the Heavy Atom mapping.
+A likely explanation is the increased degeneracy introduced by coarse-graining.
 For a given CG coordinate $\mathbf{R}$, many atomistic microstates ${\mathbf{r}_i}$ satisfy $\Xi(\mathbf{r}_i)=\mathbf{R}$ while exerting different projected forces $\mathcal{F}_{\mathrm{proj}}(\mathbf{r}_i)$.
-As a result, the conditional mean force $\mathbb{E}_{p(\mathbf{r} \mid \mathbf{R})}\!\left[\mathcal{F}_{\mathrm{proj}}(\mathbf{r})\right]$ exhibits higher variance under coarser mappings, introducing irreducible uncertainty and making the force matching problem intrinsically more challenging.
+As a result, the conditional mean force $\mathbb{E}_{p(\mathbf{r} \mid \mathbf{R})}\!\left[\mathcal{F}_{\mathrm{proj}}(\mathbf{r})\right]$ exhibits larger variance under coarser mappings, increasing the difficulty of accurately learning the PMF through force matching.
+This effect is expected to become more pronounced as molecular complexity increases~\cite{gorlich2025mapping}.

 We further benchmark the computational cost of CG-BGs across different resolutions (Tab.~\ref{tab:computation}).
 As expected, the Core Beta mapping substantially reduces both training and inference time compared to the Heavy Atom and full atomistic representations, with particularly large gains at inference due to cheaper Jacobian evaluations.
 Note that the reported all atom baseline generates only solute coordinates; generating full configurations with explicit solvent, which would be the proper reference, is computationally infeasible.
-Overall, these results highlight the favorable accuracy–efficiency trade-off of CG-BGs.
+Overall, the results illustrate a trade-off between statistical efficiency and representation fidelity: coarser mappings improve proposal quality and computational efficiency, while finer mappings show more accurate equilibrium estimates after reweighting.
 Additional comparisons with prior work are provided in Tab.~\ref{tab:apx_cnf_cost}.